theleveragedguess/algorist/practical_algorithm_design/6_weighted_graph_algorithms/README.md

 ## Shortest Paths

 A _path_ is a sequence of edges connecting two vertices and their multiplicity hints at why finding the _shortest path_ between two nodes is important and instructive, even in non-transportation application.

 In a weighted graph, the shortest path is not necessarily the one with the fewer edges, as a faster and more complicated path can be constructed with more edges that have a minimal sum of weights.

 We will present two distinct algorithms for finding the shortest paths in weighted graphs.

 ### Dijkstra’s Algorithm

-Dijkstra’s algorithm is the method of choice for finding shortest paths in an edge- and/or vertex-weighted graph.
+Dijkstra’s algorithm is the method of choice for finding shortest paths in an edge—and/or vertex-weighted graph.
 Given a particular start vertex, it finds the shortest path from $s$ to every other vertex in the graph, including your desired destination $t$.

 Suppose the shortest path from $s$ to $t$ in graph $G$ passes through a particular intermediate vertex $x$.
 Clearly, this path must contain the shortest path from $s$ to $x$ as its prefix, because if not, we could shorten our $s-to-t$ path by using the shorter $s-to-x$ prefix.
 Thus, we must compute the shortest path from $s$ to $x$ before we ﬁnd the path from $s$ to $t$.

 Dijkstra’s algorithm proceeds in a series of rounds, where each round establishes the shortest path from $s$ to $some$ new vertex.
 Specifically, $x$ is the vertex that minimizes $dist(s,v_i)+w(v_i,x)$ over all unfinished $1 \leq i \leq n$, where $w(i,j)$ is the length of the edge from $i$ to $j$, and $dist(i,j)$ is the length of the shortest path between them.

 This suggests a dynamic programming-like strategy.
 The shortest path from $s$ to itself is trivial unless there are negative weight edges, so $dist(s,s) = 0$.
 If $(s,y)$ is the lightest edge incident to $s$, then this implies that $dist(s,y)=w(s,y)$.
 Once we determine the shortest path to a node $x$, we check all the outgoing edges of $x$ to see whether there is a better path from $s$ to some unknown vertex through $x$.

 The basic idea is very similar to Prim’s algorithm, the difference between both algorithms is how they rate the desirability of each outside vertex.
 In the minimum spanning tree problem, all we cared about was the weight of the next potential tree edge.
 In shortest path, we want to include the closest outside vertex (in shortest-path distance) to $s$.
 This is a function of both the new edge weight and the distance from $s$ to the tree vertex it is adjacent to.

 ```c